Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 Airbus has embraced spatial computing in its design and manufacturing processes.
 Using technologies like Microsoft Hololens, designers and engineers at Airbus can visualize and interact with holographic aircraft parts, systems, and cabin layouts.
 This has enabled them to better understand the complexities of their designs and make more informed decisions, resulting in enhanced efficiency and accuracy in aircraft production.

 These case studies illustrate how spatial computing is pushing the boundaries of industrial design, providing new tools and possibilities for innovation and efficiency.
 As spatial computing technology continues to evolve, it promises to reshape the way we design and interact with our physical world.
-For more examples see our list of Top 9 Examples of Spatial Computing.
+For more examples see our list of Top Examples of Spatial Computing.

-Companies Investing in Spatial Computing
+Companies Leading in Spatial Computing

-The current key players in the industry are:
+The key players in the industry are:

 Apple